Office of the Ombudsman (Hong Kong): 1996 improvement

 In 1996, the Commissioner for Administrative Complaints was given a new English title of “the Ombudsman” and the “Office of the Ombudsman” (Ombudsman, HK, 2016).

 In order to enhance the system to handle complaints of maladministration, an Ombudsman (Amendment) ordinance was proposed to further expand the power and enhance the operation of the Ombudsman.
 The Ordinance came into effect on 27 December 1996.

 The jurisdiction of the Ombudsman was further expanded to cover the Hong Kong Police Force, Hong Kong Auxiliary Police Force, ICAC, Independent Police Complaints Council and Public Service Commission (Ombudsman Ordinance (Cap.
 397)).
-The Ombudsman was empowered to investigate these organisations regarding the Code on Access to Information, however, there remained certain limitations on its actions relating to the ICAC and the police force.
+The Ombudsman was empowered to investigate these organisations regarding the Code on Access to Information, However, there remained certain limitations on its actions relating to the ICAC and the police force.
 As stated in the Ombudsman Ordinance (Cap.
 397) Schedule 2:

 Any action taken by the Independent Commission Against Corruption, the Hong Kong Auxiliary Police Force or the Hong Kong Police Force in relation to the prevention, detection or investigation of any crime or offence, whether or not the action is taken solely by any one of these organisations, or jointly by more than one of these organisations or by any one or more of them together with any other organisations or persons.

 Furthermore, the Ombudsman was no longer required by its rules to deliver investigation reports in verified complaint cases (Ombudsman Ordinance (Cap 397 s 16(1)).
 Discretionary power was granted to the Ombudsman regarding its investigations.

-In terms of responsibility, the Obligation of Confidentiality expressly required the Ombudsman and its officers to not disclose any content of their investigations or other information relating to a complaint.
+In terms of responsibility, the Obligation of Confidentiality expressly requires the Ombudsman and its officers to not disclose any content of their investigations or other information relating to a complaint.
 An expanded interpretation of confidentiality regulations was set out in 1996, stating that only when sufficient to lead to enforcement of the investigation under the Ordinance could the Ombudsman and its officers disclose its information.

 Despite improvements such as the relaxation of the obligation of confidentiality, the Ombudsman still possessed no right to publish or publicise its investigation reports to the public.
 The lack of independence and flexibility remained a problem in the operation of the Ombudsman.